-However, things can get tricky if the illness is being caused by the herpes or parainfluenza virus.
+However, things can get tricky if the illness is being caused by herpes or parainfluenza virus.
 During these situations, it can require around four weeks to get the kennel cough cleared up completely.
-Typically, it can take around a two to four week duration to get rid of kennel cough in your dog.
+Typically, it can take around a two to four-week duration to get rid of kennel cough in your dog.

 Because of that, it's important to buckle down and be prepared for a longer battle if your dog has kennel cough.
 During this time, it's best to keep your dog away from others so that they don't pass the kennel cough onto them.